mxgxw/MiniSXF/README.md

 Compiling (On Windows)
 ---------------------------------------

-You will need to install CygWIN with gcc, make and zlib.
+1-You will need to install CygWIN with gcc, make and zlib.
-Modify the paths to zlib inside the Makefile and run:
+2-Modify the paths to zlib inside the Makefile and run:
   "make"
-Check the file size with "ls -al MiniSXF.exe" and modify the followingline on minisxf.c const size_t payload = <<New file size here>>;
+3-Check the file size with "ls -al MiniSXF.exe" and modify the following line on minisxf.c const size_t payload = <<New file size here>>;
-Run "make clean" and "make" again.
+4-Run "make clean" and "make" again.
-Check if file size is the same if not repeat.
+5-Check if file size is the same if not repeat from 3.

 Note: It's possible that this will run on linux without major modifications on the source code but I haven't tried